Power of Memory

-A few years ago I ran across an amazing story (“Ancient Sea Rise Tale Told Accurately For 10,000 Years“) from Scientific American, detailing how aboriginal Australians have preserved, via oral tradition, accurate information about geographical features that have been underwater since the end of the last Ice Age, circa 10,000 years ago.
-The article is fascinating for its own sake, but it also shows some of the limitations of the modern skeptical, ostensibly scientific (but more accurately “scientistic”) worldview.
+Never doubt the power of memory.
+A few years ago I ran across an amazing story (“Ancient Sea Rise Tale Told Accurately For 10,000 Years“) in Scientific American.
+It details how aboriginal Australians have preserved, via oral tradition, accurate information about geographical features that have been underwater since the end of the last Ice Age.
+That was circa 10,000 years ago.
+The article is fascinating for its own sake.
+It also shows, however, some of the limitations of the modern skeptical, ostensibly scientific (but more accurately “scientistic”) worldview.
 Not only that, it has some relevance to our Faith, and particularly to the question of the veracity of Scripture.
-In the post below I discuss how the amazing memories of Australia’s oldest inhabitants inform our defense of the authenticity of the Gospels.
+In fact, the amazing memories of Australia’s oldest inhabitants can inform our defense of the authenticity of the Gospels.

-It’s also a fact that people in ancient societies had much better powers of memory (as people in less literate societies do today), because they needed to rely on memory much more than we do.
-It should be no surprise, then, that in the 19th century Heinrich Schliemann disproved the rationalist scholars who insisted that the Iliad and Odyssey could not possibly have any real historical background when he excavated the sites of Troy and Mycenae, right where Homer’s epics said they would be (both poems existed for centuries before they were written down).
+It’s also a fact that people in ancient societies had much better powers of memory, as people in less literate societies do today.
+That’s because they needed to rely on memory much more than we do.
+It should be no surprise, then, that in the 19th century Heinrich Schliemann disproved the rationalist scholars.
+The “experts” had insisted that the Iliad and Odyssey could not possibly have any real historical background, they were “just myths.”
+Schliemann went out and excavated the sites of Troy and Mycenae, right where Homer’s epics said they would be.
+Note well: both poems existed for centuries in oral form before they were written down.

 Without using written languages, Australian tribes passed memories of life before, and during, post-glacial shoreline inundations through hundreds of generations as high-fidelity oral history.
 Some tribes can still point to islands that no longer exist—and provide their original names.